common-workflow-language/user_guide/_episodes/07-containers.md

 management while avoiding the complexity of invoking and managing Docker containers.

+One of the responsibilities of the CWL runner is to adjust the paths of input files to reflect the location where they appear inside the container.

 This example runs a simple Node.js script inside a Docker container.

 *docker.cwl*